PDF LINK: Click to Download Aftercare Instruction

 - Benzoyl Peroxide, Hydrogen Peroxide, Glycolic acid, Apple cider vinegar, Vitamin E and C, and retinols that can be found in Anti-aging / skin lightening/ skin brightening / acne products must be kept away from the tattooed area as continued use could deteriorate the pigment resulting in a bleached out color.

 - Wear Sunscreen!!!
-Exposure to the sun over time can cause premature fading and discoloration of the pigment.
-You can wear large sunglasses and a hat for further protection.
+Exposure to the sun over time can cause premature fading.

 - Rinse and dry the area thoroughly when in contact with chlorine or salt water.